 - Support: The language every individual understands irrespective of race, religion, or social status is love.
 The journey towards recovery is usually more tolerable when the patient has a strong support system.

 - Therapy: There’re various types of therapy effective in the treatment of binge eating disorder.
 For example, psychotherapy and group therapy led by a professional therapist can work wonders.
 This helps patients identify triggers and learn coping strategies to avoid acting on cravings.

 As earlier established, binge eating disorder isn’t a choice but a mental illness, albeit treatable.
 Early detection goes a long way in stopping it right in its tracks.

 When a craving doesn’t come from hunger, food is definitely not going to satisfy.
-Most times, we have to summon courage and get to the root cause of the issues we face.
+Most times, we have to summon the courage and get to the root cause of the issues we face.
 That’s the first step towards recovery.
-Of course it’s not easy, but in the long run it will well be worth it.
+Of course, it’s not easy, but in the long run, it will well be worth it.
 You’ll be fine, eventually.